Polisblog

 Donald J. Trump has become president-elect of the United States of America once again.
 In a narrowly projected race against his Democratic opponent Kamala Harris, he was able to secure a solid victory in the end which was less contested than polls suggested.
 Besides strong mobilization effects of core Republican voters, Trump gained surprising support among two key voting groups: first and young voters and Latino men.
 From a European perspective, it is hard to predict what a second Trump term will look like when it comes to the future of U.S. foreign policy.
 But indicators suggest an even more radical agenda when it comes to economic and military decisions than during his first term.

-By Robin Haug.
+A blog by Robin Haug.
 With special thanks to Franziska Riel and Merritt Fedzin

 Every U.S. presidential election seems unique in its own right, that is until the next one pushes boundaries once again four years later.
 But it is fair to say that this campaign season was unique it its very own way.
 In between many unprecedented developments – with the late Democratic nominee switch from Harris to Biden or the assassination attempts on Donald Trump, just to name two of them – Donald Trump won once again.
 He will become the 47th president of the United States.
 How did he manage to secure his second term?
 What were successful indicators to his campaign?
 What predictions can be made for the future of U.S. foreign politics?
 And what are the implications for Europe?